chhantyal/sorl-thumbnail-async/README.md

 sorl-thumbnail-async
 ====================

 Asynchronous thumbnailing app in django with remote storages like S3.
-This is override of some parts of [sorl-thumbnail], which is a bit slow when used with remote storages.
+This is modifications of some parts of [sorl-thumbnail], which is a bit slow when used with remote storages.

 - Celery is used to create thumbnail asynchronously.
 - Thumbnails are pregenerated and cached.